Stattek/imgii/README.md

 # imgii

 imgii is an image rendering program that renders colored ANSI-encoded ASCII art as a PNG and saves the output file.
-Supports popular image types, such as PNG, JPEG, GIF, WEBP, and more.
+Supports popular image types as input, such as PNG, JPEG, GIF, WEBP, and more.

 ## Building